 - Car/home/renter's insurance policies

 You could probably just scan most of these into an Evernote account, but then when you need them you'd have to print it again, so file it in this notebook and call it your Household Workbook.

 *Keep a separate file for recipes you want to return someday but have not.Continue to 7 of 7 below.

 Set Up An Action File

-The Action file are the papers you need to take action on and then discard.
+The Action file is the papers you need to take action on and then discard.
 Any documents or paper that need to be filed permanently or for a long period of time (over a month), probably belong in your Household file.

 Action files are:

 - Going to be used once and then discarded; or,